Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 Special Parameters Described in Detail

-/3{bCopySheetName} should be set to "TRUE" if you want the newly created copy to have the same name as the original. bCopySheetName can be true only if you are creating a new workbook by specifying a Target File (/T) that is different from the Original File (/S).
+/3{bCopySheetName} should be set to "TRUE" if you want the newly created worksheet to have the same name as the input worksheet. bCopySheetName can be true only if you are creating a new workbook by specifying an Output Target File (/T) that is different from the Input File (/S).
 This is because a Workbook file (XLS) can only have uniquely named sheets.
-This parameter is typically only used when sOriginalSheet specifies the sheet by an index number.
+This parameter is typically only used when sInputSheet specifies the sheet by an index number.
+Multiple input sheets are not possible when setting this parameter to TRUE.

 /4{bCopyFromSpecifiedRange} should be set to "TRUE" if you plan on using the sSpecifiedRangeToCopyFrom parameter, otherwise set it to "FALSE".
 If set to "FALSE" the entire 'Used Ranged' will be copied.